laravel/head/README.md

 }
 ```

-Inertia renders these elements into the document head for you — enable it with the `serverHead` option in your application's entry point:
+Inertia renders these elements into the document head for you.
+Enable it with the `serverHead` option in your application's entry point:

 ```js
 createInertiaApp({